astorress/astorress/README.md

 what you currently need to know about me:
 - 🔭 I’m currently working how data engineer
 - 🌱 I’m currently learning scala, spark framework and studying specialization in analytics and data science
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about python, power bi, aws services and philosophy 🤭
+- 💬 Ask me about python, aws services, math and music 🤭
 - 📫 How to reach me: sebastiantorres8800@gmail.com
 - ⚡ Fun fact: i love music i follow more than 500 artists on spotify